microspector/microspector/README.md

 ```
 this command basically tries to fetch the url and put an &HttpResult into result variable
 an HttpResult type has a few handy property that can be used for future commands like;
-HTTP command also has `follow` and `nofollow` keywords to follow redirects or return the first response.
+HTTP command also has `nofollow` keyword return the first response instead of following redirection and `insecure` to skip ssl verifications

 ```bash
 HTTP POST "https://hooks.slack.com/services/SLACK_TOKEN"